gpustack/llama-box/README.md

-  -s,    --seed N                 RNG seed (default: -1, use random seed for < 0) -t,    --threads N              number of threads to use during generation (default: 8) -tb,   --threads-batch N        number of threads to use during batch and prompt processing (default: same as --threads) -lcs,  --lookup-cache-static FILE
-                                  path to static lookup cache to use for lookup decoding (not updated by generation) -lcd,  --lookup-cache-dynamic FILE
-                                  path to dynamic lookup cache to use for lookup decoding (updated by generation) -c,    --ctx-size N             size of the prompt context (default: 0, 0 = loaded from model) -n,    --predict N              number of tokens to predict (default: -1, -1 = infinity, -2 = until context filled) -b,    --batch-size N           logical maximum batch size (default: 2048)
+  -s,    --seed N                 RNG seed (default: -1, use random seed for < 0) -t,    --threads N              number of threads to use during generation (default: 8) -tb,   --threads-batch N        number of threads to use during batch and prompt processing (default: same as --threads) -c,    --ctx-size N             size of the prompt context (default: 0, 0 = loaded from model) -n,    --predict N              number of tokens to predict (default: -1, -1 = infinity, -2 = until context filled) -b,    --batch-size N           logical maximum batch size (default: 2048)